Calm-Project/CalmCoin/doc/README_windows.txt

 Intro
 -----
-Magi is a free open source project derived from PPCoin, with the goal of providing a long-term energy-efficient scrypt-based crypto-currency.
+Calmcoin is a free open source project derived from PPCoin, with the goal of providing a long-term energy-efficient scrypt-based crypto-currency.
 Built on the foundation of Bitcoin and PPCoin, innovations such as proof-of-stake